zukiwong/AI-Disguise/README.md

 **[Try AI Disguise →](https://ai-disguise.vercel.app)** | **[Install Chrome Extension](#chrome-extension)**

-> Transform your text with AI-powered style and tone adjustments.
+> Transform your text with AI powered style and tone adjustments.
 Available as a web app and Chrome extension.

 ## What is AI Disguise?